 2. Backpacker hostels

 These hostels are run independently, providing a place to sleep for backpackers.
-Each Backpacker hostel normally has it own niche (such as running tours, events etc).
+Each Backpacker hostel normally has its own niche (such as running tours, events etc).
 They normally have far more character and personality.
-These hostels are my favour ones.
+These hostels are my favourite ones.
 Also staying at one of these hostels, you supporting local businesses.

 3. Flashpacker or Boutique hostels

 Hostels have evolved greatly over the last 20 years and many are Flashpacker or Boutique hostels.
 These usually have a very high standard of customer service and have a more contemporary design.
-These hostels generally target a slightly older and tech-savvy guests.
-These hostels will have many services/amenities that you would expect at a three star hotel.
+These hostels generally target slightly older and tech-savvy guests.
+These hostels will have many services/amenities that you would expect at a three-star hotel.

 Common Area @ Clink Noord Hostel Amsterdam